 - If the fair market value of all the benefits received in connection with the donation is not more than 2% of the payment, or $50, whichever is less.

-Effective January 1, 2020, the mileage rate for business use of a vehicle decreases to 57.5 cents per mile, from the 58 cents mileage rate for 2019.
-The mileage rate for use of a vehicle for medical or moving purposes also decreases in 2020 to 17 cents per mile.
-The standard mileage deduction rate for volunteer or charitable use of a vehicle remains at 14 cents per mile.
+Effective January 1, 2021, the mileage rate for business use of a vehicle is 56 cents per mile—a decrease from the 57.5 cents per mile rate for 2020.
+The mileage rate for use of a vehicle for medical or moving purposes also decreased in 2021 to 16 cents per mile from 17 cents.
+The standard mileage deduction rate for volunteer or charitable use of a vehicle remains 14 cents per mile.

 57.5¢/mile for business use